Boston Terrier VS Pug

 Size and Appearance

 The Boston Terrier is a small-sized dog weighing 12–25 pounds and standing 15–17 inches tall.
-In comparison, the Pug is small-sized at 14–18 pounds and 10–13 inches.
-This size difference is an important factor for families considering space requirements and physical handling.
+The Pug is small-sized at 14–18 pounds and 10–13 inches.
+Their similar size means comparable space and feeding requirements.

 Temperament